NHSDigital/record-a-vaccination-guidance/app/reporting.md

 When you download your report, it will appear in your browser downloads.
 Your browser should notify you when the extract is available.

 **Important:** Downloaded extracts hold personal data.
-Handle them in line with your organisation’s data management policies.
+Handle them in line with your organisation's data management policies.